Content from Welcome

 • What questions do you have about how Collaborative Lesson Development Training will be administered?

 • How confident are you feeling about teaching the training for the first time?
-What support do you need to feel confident in teaching the training?
+What support could we provide to help you feel more confident about teaching the training?

 Homework: Trainer Checkout